 Christmas for Kids – Every December we host a party for all children, ages 8 and under, followed by a special party for Foster Kids of all ages.
 Santa and Mrs. Claus preside over both parties with lots of food, entertainment, fun, and presents.
 We also sponsor an Angel Tree for needy children with their personal “wishes” including clothes and shoes by size.

 Benevolence – A fund is set up to help Gloucester citizens with special financial needs.

 Special Emphasis – We work closely with our local Sheriff’s Office; provide our facilities for Blood Drives and local, state, and national elections; promote and provide a team for Relay for Life; and participate annually with the Guinea Jubilee.
-We collect and deliver food to local churches to stock their food pantries, make special deliveries to the Laurel Shelter, participate in Meals on Wheels, and donate pet food to the Humane Society.
+We collect and deliver food to local churches to stock their food pantries, participate in Meals on Wheels, and donate pet food to the Humane Society.

-Teamwork – We send cards and visit members who are sick and honor those with birthdays and anniversaries.
+Teamwork – We care for the environment by participating in Clean Gloucester Days and by picking up roadside and shoreline trash, and we have helped plant sea grass for erosion control.
+We send cards and visit members who are sick and honor those with birthdays and anniversaries.
 All members share in cooking meals for monthly meetings, as well as working the Seafood Festivals to set up, advertise, sell tickets, cook, serve, and clean up.
 Members also maintain and repair ARC buildings and grounds.
-Programs for monthly meetings are used to inform, train, and entertain our members.

-And Much, Much, More – Visit our Community Services Committees pages to learn more.
+Visit our Community Service Committees page to learn more.